phalcon/documentation/docs/performance.md

 - - -

 ## Overview
 A poorly written application will always have poor performance.
-A very common way for developers to increase the performance of their application is:
+A very common way for developers to increase the performance of their applications is:

 !!! info ":facepalm:"

-    just throw more hardware to it
+    just throw more hardware into it

 The problem with the above approach is twofold.
-For starters, in most cases the owner is the one that will incur the additional costs.
-The second issue is that there comes a time that one can no longer upgrade the hardware and will have to resort to load balancers, docker swarms etc. which will skyrocket costs.
+For starters, in most cases, the owner is the one that will incur the additional costs.
+The second issue is that there comes a time when one can no longer upgrade the hardware and will have to resort to load balancers, docker swarms, etc. which will skyrocket costs.

 The problem will remain: _the poorly written application_

-In order to speed up your application, you first need to ensure that your application is written with the best way possible that fulfills its requirements.
+In order to speed up your application, you first need to ensure that your application is written in the best way possible that fulfills its requirements.
 Nothing beats a good design.
 After that, there are many aspects to consider:
 - server hardware
 - clients connecting (location, browsers)
 - network latency
 - database hardware

 and many more.
-In this article we will try to highlight some scenarios that could provide more insight as to where your application is really slow.
+In this article, we will try to highlight some scenarios that could provide more insight as to where your application is really slow.

 !!! danger "NOTE"

     These are **recommendations** and good practices.
-You are by no means obligated to follow the advice on this document, and by no means is this list exhaustive.
-Your performance enhancing strategies rely primarily on the needs of your application.
+You are by no means obligated to follow the advice in this document, and by no means is this list exhaustive.
+Your performance-enhancing strategies rely primarily on the needs of your application.

 ## Server
 [Profiling][profiling] is a form of dynamic application analysis that offers metrics regarding your application.
-Profiling offers the real picture on what is really going on at any given time in your application, and thus guide you to areas where you application needs attention.
+Profiling offers the real picture of what is really going on at any given time in your application and thus guides you to areas where your application needs attention.
 Profiling should be continuous in a production application.

 It does have an overhead so that has to be taken into account.
 The most verbose profiling happens on every request, but it will all depend on your traffic.
 We certainly do not want to increase the load on the server just because we are profiling the application.
 A common way of profiling is one request per 100 or one per 1,000.
 After a while you will have enough data to draw conclusions as to where slowdowns occur, why peaks occurred etc.

 ### XDebug
 [XDebug][xdebug] offers a very handy profiler right out of the box.
 All you have to do is install the extension and enable profiling in your `php.ini`: